CCheukKa/iGEM-upload-API/README.md

 })();
 ```

-> [!TIP]
+> [!CAUTION]
 > iGEM handles passwords in unencrypted plaintext.
+They are sent across the internet in plaintext form.
-Please absolutely do not reuse your iGEM password for any other service.
+> Please absolutely do not reuse your iGEM password for any other service.

 ## Types
 You can import types from the package to use in your own code.